nikic/nikic.github.com/_posts/2012-06-15-The-true-power-of-regular-expressions.markdown

       | (?&non_empty_parameter_list) , (?&parameter)
     )

-The reason is that here `non_empty_parameter_list` appears as the leftmost part of it's own rule definition.
+The reason is that here `non_empty_parameter_list` appears as the leftmost part of its own rule definition.
 This is called left-recursion and is very common in grammar definitions.
 The reason is that the LALR(1) parsers which are usually used to parse them handle left-recursion much better than right-recursion.